 Right across the street is Fort Wayne’s most beloved local used bookstore Hyde Brothers Booksellers.
 With over 150,000 titles, there’s sure to be something that tickles your fancy, and be sure to check out their fun art mural of Fort Wayne!

 For dinner, downtown offers a few fun, family friendly options.
 JK O’Donnells, an Irish pub on Wayne Street, offers family-friendly dining in Balleek Hall and a delicious kids menu featuring items like Fish and Chips and Bangers and Mash.
 If you’re looking for something a little bit fancier, both Tolon and Junk Ditch Brewing Company are family-friendly establishments that offer farm-to-fork style menus.
 For dessert, treat the family to DeBrand Fine Chocolates, which offers locally made chocolates, as well as gelato and sundaes!

 If you have any energy left, get the kids up early and head to The Fort Wayne Children’s Zoo.
-Tickets are $14 for adults and $10 for kids ages 2-18.
+Tickets are $15 for adults and $10 for kids ages 2-18.
 Babies are free.
-The award-winning zoo features the African Journey where you can observe and even feed the giraffes, meet the new lion, and watch the zebras and ostrich mingle on the grassy savannah.
+The award-winning zoo features the African Journey where you can observe and even feed the giraffes, meet the lions, and watch the zebras and ostrich mingle on the grassy savannah.
 There is plenty to see, do, and eat at the Fort Wayne Children's Zoo, so plan to spend a few hours exploring.

 That afternoon, stop in at the Glenbrook Square Mall to cool down and let the kids ride the two-story carousel located in the food court on the lower level.
 This double-decker carousel doesn’t go too fast, so it won’t scare younger riders, but it does offer a variety of exotic animals to ride—tigers, elephants, rabbits, giraffes, and more.
 Since you’re near some great restaurants around the Coliseum Blvd. area, grab a table at one of Fort Wayne's favorite Italian restaurants, Casa Ristorante Italiano!

 Next, journey across Coliseum to Putt-Putt Fun Center on Speedway Drive.
 Here you can enjoy Go-Kart Racing, arcade games, miniature golf and more.
 Or, take the fun indoors at Lazer X, a laser tag and arcade game facility.